openpharma/staged.dependencies/README.md

 When calling `install_deps` and similar functions, the current project is always added to the `local_repos` so that its local rather than remote version is installed.
 For this, the `current_repo` field must be correct, so downstream dependencies do not fetch the remote version.

+When testing the addins, note that they run in a separate R process, so they pick up the currently installed version of `staged.dependencies` rather than the one loaded with `devtools::load_all()`.

 ## Troubleshooting